Crossfire (film): Plot

 Escorted by Captain Finlay, Mitch's wife Mary visits Ginny at her apartment, hoping that Ginny will confess to spending the night with Mitch and prove he is innocent.
 Mary asks Finlay to wait outside, as a cop might make Ginny clam up.
 Ginny claims to have no knowledge of meeting Mitch, at which point Finlay enters the apartment to question her.
 Ginny recants and admits to knowing Mitch, but states that she never met him at her apartment.
 At this point, the odd man appears from a back room and tells Finlay that he remembers Mitch, thereby providing a partial alibi, but not for the estimated time of the murder.

 Back at the police station, Finlay questions Montgomery a second time, hoping to uncover the motive for Samuels' murder, but sends him on his way.
 With Keeley in his office, Finlay suspects that antisemitism was the likely motive for Samuels' murder, since Samuels was Jewish and no person involved otherwise knew him personally.
 Both suspect that Montgomery was responsible for killing both Samuels and Floyd, since he is clearly antisemitic.

 Finlay delivers a personal antiracist message to Keeley and a naïve soldier named Leroy, who was in Montgomery's unit, by recalling the death of his Irish grandfather during earlier historical bigotry.
 Winning over Leroy, Finlay sets a trap to catch Montgomery.
 Leroy tells a surprised Montgomery that Floyd wants to meet him and shows him an address he wrote down where he can find Floyd.
 Montgomery shows up at the apartment where he killed Floyd, presumably to check if he is still alive, and encounters Finlay and another cop.
-Finlay tells Montgomery he gave himself away as the address on the piece of paper was actually to a different building, nevertheless he came to the right apartment, proving he had been there before when he killed Floyd.
+Finlay tells Montgomery he gave himself away because the address on the piece of paper was actually to the building next door; nevertheless, he came to the right apartment, proving he had been there before when he killed Floyd.
 Montgomery tries to escape but is shot dead by Finlay.

 After Montgomery is killed, Finlay and Keeley say their goodbyes.
 As Finlay drives away, Keeley offers to buy Leroy a cup of coffee.